 The Mach-E is Fords first true electric car.
 Sure, Ford has produced some compliance EV’s for California etc such as the Focus EV previously.
 However, the Mach-E is Ford’s first car designed from the ground up as an EV, and its an SUV, with a Mustang badge on it…I’ll get to my thoughts on that branding choice at the end of this post.
 Let’s get to the important things though, what can it tow?
-Well, all versions of the Mach-E, and there is quite a few are rated to tow but only 750 kg.
-Quite simply, its towing capacity is a disappointment.
+Well, most versions of the Mach-E, and there is quite a few are rated to tow but only 750 kg.
+Two AWD versions can tow up to 1,000kg though.

 Key Ford Mustang Mach-E Specs

 - Official Towing Capacity – 750 kg to 1,000 kg (SR and ER AWD)

 - Price – Starting £47,530 (SR RWD) > £68,030 (GT)

 - Range (EV Database) – 215 miles (SR AWD) > 280 miles (ER RWD)

 - Estimate Towing Range (50%) – 108 miles (SR AWD) > 140 miles (ER RWD)